posit-conf-2024/dev-ops/README.md

 -   Want to get hands-on experience using CI/CD tools and other Dev-Ops workflows.

+The course will [**not cover**]{.underline} the following:

+-   How to become a Dev-Ops engineer

+-   In-depth security or networking practices

+-   Cloud-specific tools (especially pay-walled ones)

+-   How to write R or Python code

 ## Prework

-You must complete [this](https://forms.gle/itiKuHkukvYNszMr6) questionnaire prior to the start of the workshop.
+1. You must complete [this](https://forms.gle/itiKuHkukvYNszMr6) questionnaire prior to the start of the workshop.

-Create the following accounts ahead of time, if you do not have one:
+2. Create the following accounts ahead of time, if you do not have one:

 -   [Github](https://github.com)

 -   [Discord](https://discord.com/)

 -   [Docker Hub](https://hub.docker.com/)

+## Laptop Setup

 We will provide a server-based development & deployment environment during the workshop, however, you also have the option to work locally on your laptop.
 If this is your preference, please come to the workshop with the following: